‘Airtight’ vs ‘Breathable: What’s it all about?

 This month we look at ‘airtight’ vs ‘breathable’ building.
 Is it possible to achieve both within the same build?

 There are some building materials that are both airtight and vapour permeable, like most good quality wall underlays.
-And just to confuse you, a material isn’t always vapour tight if it is airtight (like a good quality building underlay), but usually a vapour tight material will be airtight by nature (i.e. vapour barriers such as foil, steel or glass).
+And just to confuse you, the material isn’t always vapour tight if it is airtight (like a good quality building underlay), but usually, a vapour tight material will be airtight by nature (i.e. vapour barriers such as foil, steel or glass).

 Just think, for you to “breathe” what we are talking about is transferring air in and out of your dedicated opening (mouth).
 The last thing you want is to try to “breathe” through holes in your lungs (ventilation casing), chest (building envelope) or trachea (ductwork) as then you are in real trouble.

 Like our lungs and mouth, a dedicated ventilation system plays a key role in making a vapour permeable and airtight buildings function correctly, as it extracts moisture through dedicated pipes and openings, instead of any old gap or crack in our walls, floors and ceilings.

 So if John (or anyone else!) builds with air-tightness, vapour permeability and good ventilation in mind, they are well on the way to having a home which is healthy and comfortable to live in, as well as being energy efficient and durable for years to come.

 - Renovating the EnerPHit way in the ‘Winterless’ North October 3, 2023